 - Step Two: Get a quick consultation over the phone with a licensed mental health professional in your area.

 - Step Three: Upon successful consultation with the therapist, we will send your ESA letter within 24 hours or less.

 Best Breeds for Emotional Support Dogs

 All dog breeds qualify to become emotional support animals.
-The most important factors to consider is temperament and their connection with you.
+The most important factors to consider are temperament and their connection with you.

 For example, your dog at home may make for an excellent emotional support dog.
-You two probably already have a strong bond, meaning the dog can then offer better comfort and security compared to a completely new dog.
+You two probably already have a strong bond, meaning the dog can offer better comfort and security than a completely new dog.

 If you are thinking of getting a new dog, here are some of the top breeds for emotional support dogs: